networktocode/schema-enforcer/docs/ansible_command.md

 > Note: Dynamic inventory sources can not currently be parsed for schema adherence.

-## Mapping inventory variables to schema definitions
+## Inventory Variables and Schema Mapping

 `schema-enforcer` will check ansible hosts for adherence to defined schema ids in one of two ways.

+- By using a list of schema ids defined by the `schema_enforcer_schema_ids` command
+- By automatically mapping a schema's top level property to ansible variable keys.

-1) The `schema_enforcer_schema_ids` ansible inventory variable can be used to declare which schemas a given host/group of hosts should be checked for adherence to.
+### Using The `schema_enforcer_schema_ids` ansible inventory variable

+This variable can be used to declare which schemas a given host/group of hosts should be checked for adherence to.
 The value of this variable is a list of the schema ids.

 Take for example the `spine` group in our `ansible` exmple.
 In this example, the schema ids `schemas/dns_servers` and `schemas/interfaces` are declared.